-Pregnancy Dont's
+Pregnancy Don't's

-- Avoid exposure to toxic substances and chemicals, such as cleaning solvents, lead and mercury, - some insecticides, and paint.
-Pregnant women should avoid exposure to paint fumes. - Protect yourself and your baby from food-borne illnesses, which cause serious health problems and even death.
-Handle, clean, cook, eat and store food properly. - Do not clean or change a cat's litter box.
-This could put you at risk for toxoplasmosis, an infection that can be very harmful to the fetus. - Avoid contact with rodents and with their urine, droppings, or nesting material. - This includes household pets and pet rodents, such as guinea pigs and hamsters.
-Rodents can carry a virus that can be harmful or even deadly to your unborn baby.
+- Avoid exposure to toxic substances and chemicals, such as cleaning solvents, lead and mercury, some insecticides, and paint.
+Pregnant women should avoid exposure to paint fumes. - 2.
+Protect yourself and your baby from food-borne illnesses, which cause serious health problems and even death.
+Handle, clean, cook, eat, and store food properly. - 3.
+Do not clean or change a cat's litter box.
+This could put you at risk for toxoplasmosis, an infection that can be very harmful to the fetus. - 4.
+Avoid contact with rodents and with their urine, droppings, or nesting material.
+This includes household pets and pet rodents, such as guinea pigs and hamsters.
+Rodents can carry a virus that can be harmful or even deadly to your unborn baby. - 5.
+Do not take very hot baths or use hot tubs or saunas.
+High temperatures can be harmful to the fetus, or cause you to faint. - 6.
+Do not use scented feminine hygiene products.
+Pregnant women should avoid scented sprays, sanitary napkins, and bubble bath.
+These products might irritate your vaginal area, and increase your risk of a urinary tract infection or yeast infection. - 7.
+Do not douche.
+Douching can irritate the vagina, force air into the birth canal and increase the risk of infection. - 8.
+Avoid x-rays.
+If you must have dental work or diagnostic tests, tell your dentist or physician that you are pregnant so that extra care can be taken.